c-sanders/ImageOverlay/README.md

 	>>> import sys
 	>>> print("%s" % (sys.path))

 The second command should display a list of those directories which Python searches for modules.
-If the directory which contains the Python Script is shown in this list, then invoke the following two commands;
+If the directory which contains the Python Script is not show in this list, then invoke the following command;

+	>>> sys.path = <Name_of_dir_containing_Python_Script> + sys.path

+This should add - by prepending to the front of the list of directories that Python searches for modules, the directory whics contains the Python Script.

+Now, just invoke the following two commands;

    >>> import HelloWorld
    >>> HelloWorld.displayMessage("Hello, World!")

-If the directory which contains the Python Script is not show in this list, then invoke the following commands;

-	>>> sys.path = <> + sys.path
-	>>>

 Invoking the GIMP Plugin interactively from within GIMP.